SaltyMilk/Famine/README.md

 * replace placeholder shellcode by infectious one
 * recursive infection from root
-* make virus create a setuid backdoor on system
+* make virus create a network backdoor on system
-* forbid execution when prog called "antivirus" is running
+* forbid execution when prog called "antivirus" is running ✔️
-* make virus launch at boot

 # Run in docker
 ```